MASQ-Project/Node/USER-INTERFACE-INTERFACE.md

 }
 ```
 ##### Description:
 This command can serve several purposes.
 The standard one is to request financial statistics from the Node.
-There are
+However,
-other options like to ask for a view into the database, allowing customization, to be able to look at tracked debts
+there are other options, like to ask for a view into the database (with multi-parameter customization), to be able to
-of accounts recorded in the respective tables.
-Such an option is available for both the payable and receivable table.
+look at tracked debts of accounts recorded in respective tables.
+Such an option is available for both the payable and
-This can be achieved with different input, configurable parameters affecting the look of the output.
+receivable table.

-One way is a query of top N records, ordered according to one's choice either by their balances or ages.
-This kind
+One way to pursue it is a query of top N records, ordered by one's choice, either by balance or age.
+This command setup
-of the request automatically returns given overviews for a pair of tables.
+automatically returns results for the tables in a pair.

-Another time, the user can make up a more customized query for each table (possibly needing just one,
+The user also can make up a more customized query, even separately for each table (but it would work as well as it does
-but it works as well as both at the same time).
-The user must supply two ranges, one for age and one for balance,
+for both at the same time).
+The user must input two ranges, one for age and one for balance.
+Those set restrictions
-to set restrictions that will be put on the returned records.
+together that will be put on the returned records.
-Usually the extremes in values supported by this query comes from the limits of a signed 64-bit integer.
-Values bigger
+Regarding possible values, the utmost extremes supported by this query derive from the limits of a signed 64-bit
-than that will be caught and returned with an error.
+integer.
+Bigger values will be caught and answered with an error.

-An important fact is that those two modes described above are mutually exclusive.
+An important fact is that the two different modes described above exclude each other, only one can go a time.

-While statistics has been considered an important feature of this command, if submitted like that, it will report back
+While statistics has been considered a spinal feature of this command, if submitted with that on, it will report back
-information about the Node's historical financial operations.
-This will include as well services ordered from other
+structured information about the Node's historical financial operations.
+This will include services ordered from other
-Nodes as services provided for other Nodes, represented by monetary values owed and paid to and from this Node's
+Nodes as well as the opposite, services provided for other Nodes, represented by monetary values owed and paid to
-wallets.
+and from this Node's wallets.

 `statsRequested` works for signalization of a refusal of the statistics and so, if those yet wanted, this boolean flag
 should stay as `true`.
 However, using `false` without any attached query is forbidden as it would lead to a pointless